Sugar Maple Glacial Lake Station

 Solidarity

-Inside the Breath (In Network Time) [about this project]
+an instance of the larger project Inside the Breath (In Network Time)

-audio installation, Interstellar Nepantla exhibition, Movement Gallery, San Antonio, TX
+Future Oral Histories, audio installation, Interstellar Nepantla exhibition, Movement Gallery, San Antonio, TX (2019)

 Soundscores for Living Scenery/Soundscores for Remembered Landscapes (ongoing)